Seneca-ICTOER/OSM620v1/docs/Labs/lab2.md

 1. The Windows Installer will now install the OS.
 This may take some time, and the percentage may freeze at certain points.
 Be patient.
 1. When the installer finishes, Windows 11 will start up and you will be launched into the First-Run Setup.
 Go to Part 3.

-### Part 3:  First-Run Setup
+### Part 5:  First-Run Setup

 1. On *Is this the right country or region?*, select **Canada** and click **Yes.**
 1. On *Is this the right keyboard layout or input method?*, stick with the default and click **Yes**.
 1. On *Want to add a secondary keyboard layout?*, click **Skip**.

-Windows will now check for available updates from the Internet.
+  > **Note:** If it has an Internet connection, Windows will now check for available updates from the Internet.
 If it finds any, it will install them automatically.
+  >
+  > If it doesn't have an Internet connection, this step will be skipped.

 This process may take some time.
 Please be patient.
 Your VM may restart on its own.

-### Part 4: Account Creation
+### Part 6: Account Creation

 Now that language/keyboard and installer updates have been applied, it's time to create your account.

+> **Note:** Steps 1-2 may not be necessary.
+If you're asked for a name, start with Step 3.

 1. On *Let's set things up for work or school*, select **Sign-in options**.
 1. On this next screen, click on **Domain join instead**.